 Jurisdiction and Choice of Law

 Many people think that there is no way to sue somebody whose business is based in another state or country.
-In fact, Internet businesses have been called into the courts of many states as well as countries all over the world.
+In fact, internet businesses have been called into the courts of many states as well as countries all over the world.
 This raises the topic of “conflict of laws,” which is used to determine where lawsuits will be heard and which laws will be applied.
-The issues to be determined in a domestic conflict of laws case are jurisdiction (which court will hear the case), choice of law (which laws will be applied) and enforcement of judgment (which refers to one state court enforcing another state court’s judgment).
+The issues to be determined in a domestic conflict of laws case are jurisdiction (which court will hear the case), choice of law (which laws will be applied) and enforcement of sister state judgment (which refers to one state court enforcing another state court’s judgment).
 In the international context, the issues to be determined are jurisdiction to adjudicate (a nation’s authority to subject foreigners to its jurisdiction), jurisdiction to prescribe (a nation’s authority to apply its laws to foreigners) and jurisdiction to enforce (a nation’s ability to enforce its judgment against a foreign defendant).
-These are complex issues that require the knowledge and guidance of legal counsel with broad cross-state and cross-border media issues.
+These are complex issues that require the knowledge and guidance of legal counsel with cross-state and cross-border media experience.